 Our Analysis and Test Results

 When scouring the internet for the best affordable exercise bikes, it became clear that the DeskCycle dominates the competition in the under-desk market.
-This brand specializes in compact exercise equipment that can be used just about anywhere, including under your desk at home or work.
+This brand specializes in compact exercise equipment, including some of our favorite dumbbells.
 We tested the DeskCycle against a diverse field that included several different styles of exercise bikes and came away surprised and even a little impressed by this unique and interesting model.

 As a rating metric, comfort is not particularly applicable to the DeskCycle.
 Since this machine is basically just the magnetic resistance apparatus and a set of cranks and pedals, user comfort is almost entirely up to the individual.
 We recommend choosing a seat that you find to be comfortable and setting the DeskCycle up in a place where the pedaling motion will not be impeded.
 After purchasing our DeskCycle, they sent us a helpful e-mail with tips for use, and these included several suggestions for staying comfortable and maximizing your workout.

 It is worth noting that due to the nature of its design and to make it compatible with use at desks, the DeskCycle has very short crank arms.
 Most casual users will likely never notice the difference, but people accustomed to regular exercise bikes, spin bikes, or outdoor bikes may find the short cranks to feel a little awkward.
-Other comfort considerations, all of which are addressed in the owner's manual and online resources, include sitting up straight, keeping your back supported, and desk clearance issues.
+Other comfort considerations include sitting up straight, keeping your back supported, and desk clearance issues; all of which are addressed in the owner's manual and online resources.
 Taller users who try to use the DeskCycle at their desk may require an adjustable height desk and/or chair.
 It is worth noting that the DeskCycle doesn't have any height restrictions, anyone who can pedal a bike should be able to use this machine.